Hosted MCP Readiness Pack

 - Signed or verifiable run receipts - every governed run needs tamper-evident proof linking identity, context, MCP authorization, egress, approvals, verifier output, and closure.

-- Metering and entitlement - the paid wedge is usage of tenant-bound context packages, governed MCP decisions, connector namespaces, trust-center exports, and proof retention.
+- Metering and entitlement - the hosted-ready proof path is usage of tenant-bound context packages, governed MCP decisions, connector namespaces, trust-center exports, and proof retention.

 Rollout gates